ChAoSUnItY/FangYen/README.md

 是 // Stands for true
 非 // Stands for false
 ```

+Declare a primitive value will result in pushing value onto stack.

 <h3> Output </h3>

 To dump a value from stack (dump: pop and print), use `傾印` keyword.